k1sul1/prog-stack/README.md

 You should really at least glance at [./hasura/README.md](hasura/README.md) before proceeding.

+And take a look at the config file you're going to be running, just for your own sake.
+If you're running Linux, you have to make a few minor changes, that I've already made for you.
+Just add and remove some # characters from the docker-compose.yml.

 ```sh
 cd hasura
 docker compose up # it's going to take a while to get started.